IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 The treatment plan for babies diagnosed with IUGR can vary from case to case, depending on how far along the pregnancy is and how severe the baby’s condition is:7

-• Keeping track of baby’s growth: A doctor or midwife will keep track of the baby’s growth, conduct frequent ultrasounds and umbilical blood flow tests, and monitor the baby, placenta, and mother’s overall health regularly.7
+• Keeping track of baby’s growth: A doctor or midwife will monitor the baby’s growth, conduct frequent ultrasounds and umbilical blood flow tests, and regularly assess the baby, placenta, and mother’s overall health.7

 • Conventional medications: A mother may be given medications to improve placental blood flow or help treat another diagnosed problem that contributes adversely to IUGR.